AndreMicheletti/imdb-search-tool/README.md

 starting at a predefined listing page, and stopping when it reaches the given limit or there are no more pages.

-The data indexing part was more interesting, but as the problem document states, I should assume a not so large data scale, and it was advised to implement a solution rather than going for external tools.
+The data indexing part was more interesting, and as the problem states, I should assume a not so large data scale, and it was advised to implement a solution rather than going for external tools.